 On August 27, 2016, during her State of the Nation address during the 2016 Métis Nation of Ontario (MNO) Annual General Assembly (AGA) in North Bay, MNO President Margaret Froh announced the formation of the MNO Commission on Métis Rights and Self-Government (the Commission).
 Establishing the Commission was one of President Froh’s major commitments during the 2016 MNO general election.

-The Commissioners will issue a report of their findings and, working with the Provisional Council of the Métis Nation of Ontario, present findings and recommendations to the 2017 MNO AGA.
+The Commissioners are in the process of writing a report of their findings and with the Provisional Council of the Métis Nation of Ontario, will present their findings and recommendations to the 2017 MNO AGA

 Updated: June 7, 2017